MartinDoesCodingStuff/CAfE/docs/file-structure.md

 | 1111 | Defined in `file_meta->sampleRate` |

 ## Header: Compression strategies
-Compression will affect the data portion of the file.
+Each channel in the file is compressed seperately.
 The CRC32 checksum is calculated after compression.

 | Bits | Description |
 |------|-------------|